Vikas-700/Resume-Shortlister-Web/README.md

      - `FLASK_APP`: run.py
      - `SECRET_KEY`: [generate a random secure string]

-4. Render will create a PostgreSQL database for you.
-The application is configured to use the provided `DATABASE_URL`.
+4. Create a PostgreSQL database on Render and link it to your Web Service

 ### Frontend Deployment